 The “if” here assumes a fact.
-Some Galatians were actually thinking that they were something.
+Some Galatians actually thought that they were something.
 They had an ego problem.
-In their legalism, they had come to the conclusion, as the word “thinks “clearly implies, that they were a cut above other people.
+In their legalism, they had come to a conclusion, as the word “thinks “clearly implies that they were a cut above other people.

 when he is nothing,